Trunojoyo Airport: History

 Trunojoyo Airport was originally built in 1979.
 At that time, its runway was only 850 meters long and 23 meters wide.
 In January 1976, a Merpati Nusantara Airlines aircraft successfully landed at Trunojoyo Airport, marking the first-ever aircraft to land in Madura.
-Furthermore, in 1979, for the first time in Sumenep’s history, 17 Hajj pilgrims departed from this airport to Juanda Airport in Surabaya before continuing their journey to Jeddah.
+Furthermore, in 1979, for the first time in Sumenep’s history, 17 Hajj pilgrims departed from this airport to Juanda International Airport in Surabaya before continuing their journey to Jeddah.

 Unfortunately, due to a shortage of aviation personnel and inadequate supporting facilities, the airport was only operational for a brief period.
 From 1980 to 2010, it remained largely dormant, with minimal activity except for occasional visits by large propeller aircraft carrying government officials.
 Initially, Trunojoyo Airport was managed by the Sumenep Regency Government.
 In 2009, it was transferred to the Ministry of Transportation.
 Since then, Trunojoyo Airport has offered pioneering flight services and training flights.
 In 2010, the airport began a development project, extending the runway from 850 meters to 1,600 meters and widening it from 23 meters to 30 meters.
 The expansion was completed in 2016, enabling the airport to accommodate larger aircraft such as the ATR-72.
 Commercial flights resumed in 2015 after nearly 35 years of inactivity.

 To boost capacity, a new, larger terminal was built in 2018 and completed in 2022.
 The terminal was officially inaugurated by President Joko Widodo on 20 April 2022.